 Grandmother & the Mothers preparing the temple.
 This woman is the most experienced shaman in the area.

-This past month I have been in Oaxaca, Mexico, sitting with local mountain Mushrooms & Salvia divanorum in a Mazatec town.
-Again I find myself in a situation where I’m working with mothers & grandmothers.
-I was able to again experience a different sense of Grandmother in the form of my curendero.
+This past month I have been in Oaxaca, Mexico, sitting with local mountain Mushrooms & Salvia divinorum in a Mazatec town.
+Again I find myself in a situation where I’m working with mothers & grandmothers on a plant medicine journey.
+I was able to again experience a different sense of Grandmother in the form of my curandero, a healer.
 Ahh sweet g’ma, tripping with me in the dark, singing me songs, what a gentle dream [ of illusion ].
-These non-Western-candiless grandmothers are so full on.
+These non-Western-candyless grandmothers are so full on.

 Again the same sense of tough-love.
 So unwilling to do any of my work for me, but yet somehow not cold towards my struggles.
 I would beg her, beg her to turn the lights on.
 She would listen.
 I know she could understand my begging for the sun.

 And no light.